 The crash happened in the pits, when Wilson had difficulty stopping his car and ran into the back of Bourdais' parked car.

 In a statement posted on his website, Wilson said he was stuck in first gear and couldn't get it into neutral.
 Compounding the problem, Wilson said, was the car's brakes were cold making it even more difficult for him to stop.

 "At the last second I tried to dive into the wall to take the speed off, but those guys were there and had no idea I was coming," Wilson said.
 "I really hope they are OK."

 Two others were hurt in the accident and were treated and released from the infield care center.
-They were Dragon Racing's Daniel Martin and Michael Cole, a member of Wilson's Dale Coyne Racing team.
+They were Dragon Racing's David Martin and Michael Cole, a member of Wilson's Dale Coyne Racing team.